spack/spack/lib/spack/docs/tutorial_buildsystems.rst

     LIBS = $(LDFLAGS) -lz
     HEADERS = $(wildcard *.h)

-To fix this, we need to use the edit method to write our custom makefile.
+To fix this, we need to use the :code:`edit()` method to write our custom :code:`Makefile`.

 .. literalinclude:: tutorial/examples/Makefile/2.package.py
    :language: python
    :emphasize-lines: 42,43,44
    :linenos:

-Here we use a :code:`FileFilter` object to edit our makefile.
+Here we use a :code:`FileFilter` object to edit our :code:`Makefile`.
 It takes in a regular expression and then replaces :code:`CC` and :code:`CXX` to whatever Spack sets :code:`CC` and :code:`CXX` environment variables to.
 This allows us to build :code:`Bowtie` with whatever compiler we specify through Spack's :code:`spec` syntax.

 Let's change the build and install phases of our package: